WHAT YOU SHOULD KNOW:

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.

-- Electrophysiologic study: An electrophysiologic study, or EPS, is used to "map out" the electrical pathways in your heart that control your heartbeat.
-Readings are taken through small wires that are fed through a blood vessel in your arm, neck, chest, or groin to your heart.
-Your doctor can also use these wires to trigger your heart rhythm problem, and find the best way to treat it.
+- An electrophysiology study is a procedure to map the electrical pathways in your heart that control your heartbeat.
+Readings are taken through a catheter inserted into a blood vessel in your groin or neck that goes up to your heart.

-- Vagal maneuvers: Vagal maneuvers use your own body to try and get your heart rate to slow down.
-Caregivers may have you cough, bear down like you are having a BM, or put your face in ice water.
-Caregivers may even teach you how to do vagal maneuvers so you can do them yourself at home.
+- Vagal maneuvers are ways to use your own body to slow down your heart rate.
+Your healthcare provider may have you cough, bear down like you are having a bowel movement, or put your face in cold water.
+You healthcare provider may teach you how to do vagal maneuvers so you can do them at home.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.